evennia/evennia/docs/source/Setup/Settings-Default.md

 # Where to find locales (no need to change this, most likely)
 LOCALE_PATHS = [os.path.join(EVENNIA_DIR, "locale/")]
 # How to display time stamps in e.g. the admin
-SHORT_DATETIME_FORMAT = 'Y-m-d H:i:s.u'
+SHORT_DATETIME_FORMAT = "Y-m-d H:i:s.u"
-DATETIME_FORMAT = 'Y-m-d H:i:s'  # ISO 8601 but without T and timezone
+DATETIME_FORMAT = "Y-m-d H:i:s"  # ISO 8601 but without T and timezone
 # This should be turned off unless you want to do tests with Django's
 # development webserver (normally Evennia runs its own server)
 SERVE_MEDIA = False